anandshivam44/DevOpsAutomation/LinuxCommands.md

 ![vmstat](images/vmstat.png)
 ___
 #### tree .
-The `tree` command is used to get directory structure in the form of a tree.
-Paste output in your Github Readme to make your project directory easy to understand for a second person.
+The `tree` command is used to get a directory structure in the form of a tree.
+Paste output in your GitHub Readme to make your project directory easy to understand for a second person.
 ![tree](images/tree-command.png)
 ___
 #### umask